 Texas State University (USA)

 The mission of the CTSS is to promote specialized research and multidisciplinary discussion from a transatlantic perspective.
-The academic program is offered only in spring.
-It is the result of the research conducted by professors from the different institutions of the Consortium and it offers challenging and interesting perspectives on current international issues.
+The academic program is offered only in the spring.
+This is due to the research conducted by professors from the different institutions of the Consortium, which offers challenging and interesting perspectives on current international issues.

-The CTSS, in collaboration with the Instituto Franklin-UAH, organizes an annual international conference to promote research, dialogue and debate in these areas, exploring new trends and challenges in the area of Transatlantic Studies.
-The Conference takes place in the fall.
+The CTSS, in collaboration with Instituto Franklin-UAH, organizes an annual international conference to promote research, dialogue and debate in these areas, and to explore new trends and challenges in the area of Transatlantic Studies.
+The conference takes place in the fall.